 Meaning of 普通 (futsuu)

-In Japanese daily life, futsuu can refer to:
+In everyday Japanese, futsuu can refer to:

 • Something that is not special or extraordinary;